bioinfo-ucsd/BISB-Bootcamp-softeng/README.md

 1. Make sure you have a GitHub account.
 See [here](https://www.codecademy.com/articles/f1-u3-git-setup) for help.
 2. Authenticate GitHub from your computer and allow git to remember by caching your GitHub credentials.
 See [this page](https://docs.github.com/en/github/using-git/caching-your-github-credentials-in-git) for details.
 We suggest using the GitHub Command Line Interface (CLI), `gh`, which is installed on DataHub.
 3. Everyone will be assigned a number xx (e.g., 01-99)

-## Brief Overview

-This module will cover using git/GitHub to contribute to an existing body of code.

-The major steps involved in this tutorial will be:

-1. Creating a local copy of your team's GitHub repository.
-2. Implementing a feature and tests on a new branch
-3. Opening a pull request for your new feature
-4. Review a pull request and approve it

 ## Activity